postech-dao/simperby/docs/multichain.md

 nothing to programmatically respond to such events.
 Instead, members of the Simperby chain will manually check the result from the settlement chain using whatever method they want and take it into account if it matters in making a decision on the next agenda.
-It could be a standalone light client, some centralized explorer like Etherscan, or some could even ignore the result if they think it's not important for the next agenda.
+They could use a standalone light client, some centralized explorer like Etherscan, or some could even ignore the result if they think it's not important for the next agenda.